tyc/successfulunittest/manuscript/Basic_Concepts.md

 Before you start writing a single test script, you must have a clear understanding of what is correct behaviour.
 The correct behaviour could be dependent upon what the project aim.

 The usual manner is for the requirements of your software module defined.
 The definitions will be used as what is defined as correct behaviour.
-If it meets that requirements, then the software module is classified as hvaing correct behaviour.
+If it satisfies those requirements, then the software module is classified as having correct behaviour.

 There are several ways of checking behaviour is correct.
-Some of the main points to look for are:
+Some of the main characteristics to look for are:

 * lower level functions must be called in a specified order
 * the number of call to lower level function is counted.
 If it is called too many times, it is a sign of incorrect implementation.
 * The returned values matches the expected.
 Returned values can be obtained via the returned type, or the passed in pointer.
 * The correct lower level code is called with the correct parameters.

 Correct behaviour about timing and interaction other modules are not considered in unit tests.
 Dynamic behaviour and interactive behaviour are tested for integration tests.
+This include memory consumption tests.

+Correct behaviour is also checked by other tools that focuses on other aspects of the software module.
+For example, a tool is used to check that the code matches the coding guidlines of the project, or that the software module is structured according to the architecture requirements.
+This discussion is outside the scope of this book.

+The majority of the tools uses the assert() macro to help with notifying software tester that a non-conformity was detected.
+The assert() macro takes the test result and the expected result, a non-match flags the error.
+A more complex assert() macro will also display a message to give some context to the software tester or the software debugger why an error was detected.

 ##Requirements